 We spend our first day visiting Sheldrick's Elephant Orphanage and The Giraffe Park.
-There is also time for final preparations for the trip, before we head out on the open road on the second day.
+We also have our departure meeting and make the final preparations for the trip, before we head out on the open road on the second day.

-The crew will organise a meeting on Day One to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
+The crew will organise a meeting on Day One to go through all the basics you need to know about your overland safari, including health, hygiene, security and safety procedures.
 Please ensure you read the relevant sections in this dossier carefully.
 The crew will also collect the local payment, organise rosters and tent partners, show you how to put up your tent, and answer any questions you may have.
 There will probably be many aspects of going on an overland camping safari in Africa that will be very new for you, so do listen carefully.